Editor’s note: This article was originally published on LDSLiving.com in October 2019.

-In honor of Down Syndrome Awareness Month this October, we wanted to highlight some remarkable Latter-day Saint missionaries who have helped move the work of the Lord forward around the world.
+In honor of Down Syndrome Awareness Day, we wanted to highlight some remarkable Latter-day Saint missionaries who have helped move the work of the Lord forward around the world.

 Image from ChurchofJesusChrist.org.